jaredhm/swapi-planets-data-display/README.md

  - npm 6.14.5

 ### Configuring your Environment
 By default, the webserver will listen for requests on port 3000.
-If you want to change that, add a top-level file called `.env` to the project an specify your prefered port.
+If you want to change that, add a top-level file called `.env` to the project and specify your prefered port.
 For example:

 ```
 -- .env --